Swan maiden: Africa

 According to scholar Denise Paulme, in African tales, the animal spouse (a buffalo or an antelope) marries a human male already married to a previous human wife.
-The man hides the skin of the supernatural spouse and she asks him never to reveal her true name.
+The man hides the skin of the supernatural spouse, and she asks him never to reveal her true name.
 When the husband betrays the supernatural wife's trust, the animal wife takes her skin back and returns to the wilderness with her children.

 Variants collected in Cape Verde by Elsie Clews Parsons (under the title White-Flower) show the hero plucking the feather from the duck maiden to travel to her father's house.

-In a Kabylian tale collected by ethnologist Leo Frobenius with the title Die Taubenfrauen ("The Dove Maidens"): a young hunter journeys and meets two women who invite him to live with them as their brother.
+In a Kabylian tale collected by ethnologist Leo Frobenius, titled Die Taubenfrauen ("The Dove Maidens"), a young hunter journeys and meets two women who invite him to live with them as their brother.
 One day, two doves land near their house and become maidens.
-They turn the man to stone, turn back to doves and fly away.
+They turn the man to stone, turn back into doves, and fly away.
 The next time they land, the hunter's adopted sisters hide the dove garments and golden jewellery of one of the dove maidens, in return for changing their brother back.
 The dove maiden does.
 The sisters give the garments to the hunter.
-The dove maiden marries the hunter and bears him a son.
+The dove-maiden marries the hunter and bears him a son.
 Some time later, he wants to visit his mother in his home village.
-He takes his dove wife and son.
-The hunter gives his mother the dove wife's belongings and explains she must never let her leave the house and to hide the garments and jewellery.
-One day, the dove maiden goes out for a bit and a harvester becomes entranced by her beauty.
-The man tells the dove wife she must marry him.
-The dove wife begs her mother-in-law to give her belongings so she may escape.
-After getting the garments, she turns into a dove, takes her son and flies over to the village of Wuak-Wuak.
+He takes his dove-wife and son.
+The hunter gives his mother the dove-wife's belongings and explains that she must never let her leave the house and must hide the garments and jewellery.
+One day, the dove maiden goes out for a bit, and a harvester becomes entranced by her beauty.
+The man tells the dove-wife she must marry him.
+The dove-wife begs her mother-in-law to give her belongings so she may escape.
+After getting the garments, she turns into a dove, takes her son, and flies over to the village of Wuak-Wuak.
 The hunter returns home and goes after her.
-He fools three people fighting over magical objects, steals them and teleports to Wuak-Wuak.
-There, he finds his wife and son, but his dove wife explains the whole village only has females and if they see him, her sisters will devour him.
+He fools three people fighting over magical objects, steals them, and teleports to Wuak-Wuak.
+There, he finds his wife and son, but his dove-wife explains the whole village only has females, and if they see him, her sisters will devour him.